Good Leader vs. Bad Leader: 6 Key Leadership Scenarios

 Here's the leadership scenarios we're covering:

-1) Good leader vs Bad leader: A employee's idea
+1) Good leader vs Bad leader: An employee's idea

 Or you could go another way...

-• The Result: Your team member feels heard, and you gain new understanding why you may want to bump an issue or opportunity up your priority list.
+- The Result: Your team member feels heard, and you gain a new understanding of why you may want to bump an issue or opportunity up your priority list.

-Feedback from your team is the lifeblood of good management; they see so much you don't get the chance to given all your responsibilities.
-If you've made a few mistakes and need to work on your team being more comfortable giving you feedback, this post can help you get more feedback from them.
+Feedback from your team is the lifeblood of good management; they see so much you don't get the chance to give all your responsibilities.
+If you've made a few mistakes and need to work on your team being more comfortable giving you feedback, this post can help you get more team feedback.

 2) Good leader vs. Bad leader: Questions from your team